 In all these three cases, lipomas will become problematic due to which you will have to seek expert help.

 Unfortunately, there are no proven methods available that will help to prevent lipomas.
 Moreover, lipomas commonly occur in people who inherit these genes.
-As the condition is passed down through DNA among families, it is not possible to prevent the,
+As the condition is passed down through DNA among families, it is not possible to prevent lipomas entirely.

 However, in some cases, you can reduce your chances of developing these benign skin lumps.
-For instance, you can minimize your chances of developing Madelung’s disease that causes lipomas to grow by limiting your alcohol intake.
+For instance, you can minimize your chances of developing Madelung’s disease, which causes lipomas to grow, by limiting your alcohol intake.

 Myth 1: Lipomas are cancerous.

 Fact: Lipomas are non-cancerous benign tumors that are composed of fatty tissues only.